Emacs

 Scheme integration

-• Load a scheme buffer into the running guile process with <C-c> <C-l>
+<M-x> run-scheme - Load a scheme buffer into the running guile process with

-• Evaluate S-expressions into the running Guile process by placing the cursor at the end of the parenthesis, then <C-x> <C-e> (make sure the buffer you're doing this in is in Scheme mode first with <M-x> scheme-mode)
+<C-c> <C-l> - Evaluate S-expressions into the running Guile process by placing the cursor at the end of the parenthesis, then

 Ert

-• m to view messages on that test
+(ert t) <TAB>to get to next test failuremto view messages on that test

 Packages